arne-z/BachelorThesis/ExperimentSetup.md

 ## Consent

 Consent will ony be needed insofar as mandated by HPI / Uni-Potsdam rules.
 The experiment does not call for any additional care.
+--- comment Chris.
+It is a good practice however to ask for consent (simple one).

 ## Procedure